-Change terminal colorscheme depending on hour of a day18 May 2015
+Change terminal colorscheme depending on hour of a day

 One of my colleagues some time ago stated a problem - can we automatically change colorscheme of the terminal based on whether it’s day or night?
 It should solve a problem that we don’t like to look at white background in the middle of the night or dark background when sitting in the garden.

 My answer would be: Yes, but… I have zsh and Konsole (KDE default terminal).
 My solution depends on both, but I’m pretty sure it could be done also on bash or other shells (fish anyone?).
 However, I have no clue about other terminal emulators than Konsole.
 I also use Yakuake terminal emulator, which use the same engine as Konsole.
 Thus, my solution works for Yakuake too.

 The first thing is to find themes which we would like to use.
 In Konsole, we have built-in about a dozen of themes, including Solarized and Solarized Light.
 I will pick these two - Solarized for night and Solarized Light for day colorscheme.

 Firstly we would like to switch a theme at all from our command line.
 And that’s the place we can see the power of Konsole.
 There’s a special command:

 We can use it to change options of the currently used konsole tab from command line.

 And yes, one of the features is changing currently used colorscheme.